Autoplex T (Intravenous)

 Medically reviewed by Drugs.com.
 Last updated on Sep 9, 2023.

 Thromboembolic events have been reported during postmarketing surveillance following infusion of anti-inhibitor coagulant complex, particularly following the administration of high doses and/or in patients with thrombotic risk factors.
 Monitor patients receiving anti-inhibitor coagulant complex for signs and symptoms of thromboembolic events .

-Anti-inhibitor coagulant complex injection is used to control bleeding episodes or bleeding during surgery in patients with hemophilia A and hemophilia B.
+Anti-inhibitor coagulant complex injection is used to treat, control, prevent, and decrease bleeding episodes or frequency of bleeding during surgery in patients with hemophilia A and hemophilia B.

 This medicine is to be administered only by or under the supervision of your doctor.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered: